Skip to main content

 source <rcfile_name>

-Specify <rcfile_name> is the name of the RC file you downloaded to configure the OpenStack CLI.
+Specify <rcfile_name> — name of the RC file that you downloaded to configure OpenStack CLI.
 The default is rc.sh.

 7. Enter the OpenStack password — the password of the service user for whom the RC file was created.

-8. Verify that the OpenStack CLI is running.
-To do this, open the list of cloud servers:
+8. Verify that OpenStack CLI is working.
+To do this, open the cloud servers list:

 openstack server list

 If cloud servers have been created in the pool and project specified in the variables, their list will appear in the command output.
-If no servers have been created yet, the command output will be empty.
+If no servers have been created, the command output will be an empty line.